-This Code of Conduct observes the data protection principles stemming from the General Data Protection Regulation (GDPR), and respecting the national provisions adopted by Member States.
+This Code of Conduct observes the data protection principles stemming from the General Data Protection Regulation (GDPR), and respects the national provisions adopted by Member States, or rules, regulations and policies adopted by International Organisations.

 This Code of Conduct constitutes a binding community code for the Service Provider Organisations that have committed to it.